 Not So Supportive

 You will have no problems with bunch up or slipping when you wear the Senteq sleeve.
-There is no bulk to this product, so it will fit easily under your running sock.
+There is no bulk to this product so that it will fit comfortably under your running socks.
 The open toe and heel design on the Senteq sleeve enhance its breathability and negates overheating of the ankle joint.
 The snug fit around the heel of the foot helps to improve alignment while running.
 The elastic neoprene fabric allows you to custom fit this support to your needs.

 10. Vive Immobilizer

 The Vive Immobilizer supports your ankles with dual lateral and medial straps, keeping your ankle in place no matter how hard you exert yourself.
 This brace is made out of lightweight and breathable neoprene that keeps you sweat and odor-free without tiring your feet down.
 This brace is ideal for people who have suffered from injuries before and want to keep their ankles healthy.Read more

 This fully adjustable brace reduces pain caused by an existing injury or the pain caused by common conditions.
 It can be safely worn every day while you exercise, keeping you stable and safe throughout your whole run.
 The criss-cross straps give you just enough compression and stability to help your session, without hindering your performance and progress.
 The hook and loop closure is strong and will keep the fit optimal for your needs.
 The open heel helps with the healing process, if need be, by keeping your ankle and the surrounding tissues in place.